 The best stock brokers should provide you with a wide range of stock exchanges on which to trade.
 The quality and variety of these exchanges are important as many traders take a global approach and require access to bourses around the globe.

 In this ultra-competitive and price-sensitive market, online stock and ETF trades should be free.
-It is an industry norm for investors to pay $0 commissions at most online stock brokers, and some even offer options trading free of charge, which is great news for active traders.
+It is now standard for investors to pay $0 commissions at most online stock brokers, and some also offer free options trading.
 You are advised to compare rate cards carefully as there is a wide range of fee structures between brokers.

 In our research, we found that the majority of brokers charge a commission for mutual fund trading.
 However, that is not the end of it, as there are many hundreds of funds that trade with no commissions at all.
-You should carry out thorough research to understand what is on offer.
+You should carry out thorough research to compare mutual fund availability, commission structures, and the specific terms each broker has on offer.

 Many stock brokers who offer ETF trading provide $0 online commissions for ETF investing, but they also offer low-cost ETFs.
 These types of ETFs are selected and managed by internal analysis teams at the stock broker and could give you good value if you spend time understanding them.